-Your ability to keep insurance proceeds in a Chapter 7 bankruptcy depends on why you are entitled to the money and where you live.
-Different restrictions apply to accident and life insurance proceeds.
-State and federal law also impact the extent to which you can claim insurance proceeds as being exempt, or outside of your bankruptcy estate.
+Your ability to keep insurance proceeds in a Chapter 7 bankruptcy depends on a number of factors.
+Why you received the money is important because different restrictions apply to accident and life insurance proceeds.
+Also, state and federal law ultimately determines the extent to which you can protect (exempt) insurance proceeds, so where you live is important, too.

 A few other points to keep in mind: